open/close all folders

 - Mexico City.
 Depending on who asks, the population ranges between 20 and 22 million people.
 That's more than the entire population of some Latin American countries like Chile.

-- There are very large cities in China such as Shanghai (20 million) and Beijing (17 million) and there are a number of large cities in the Pearl River Delta such as Shenzhen (12 million) and Guangzhou (16 million) which may one day merge to form the largest mega city in the world .
+- There are very large cities in China such as Shanghai (20 million) and Beijing (17 million), as well as a number of large cities in the Pearl River Delta such as Shenzhen (12 million) and Guangzhou (16 million).
+Take note that the delta is also the location of Hong Kong (7 million) and Macau (650,000, but its status as China's Las Vegas means that the headcount swells up every other time), so the locals of the delta really don't have to go anywhere else in the country to find services.
+And yes, it may one day merge to form the largest mega city in the world.

 - Foreign media often neglects the differences between a city proper and a City-Prefecture unitary authority, resulting in plain wrong statements.
 The prefecture is often much larger and populous than the city proper of the same name, comparable to a small European country.

-- When Chaohu prefecture (population 4 million) was dissloved, there are news claiming a city as large as Los Angeles suddenly disappeared from map.
-The Chaohu city proper (not really annexed but now a county-level city belongs to Hefei prefecture) have a population of about 800,000.
+- When Chaohu prefecture (population 4 million) was dissolved, there were news stories claiming a city as large as Los Angeles suddenly disappeared from the map.
+The Chaohu city proper (not really annexed but now a county-level city belonging to Hefei prefecture) has a population of about 800,000.

-- "World's most populous" Chongqing Municipality is a merger of 4 former prefectures, have a population of 29 million, and larger than Scotland.
-The real city proper of Chongqiong, have 8 million residents.
+- "World's most populous" Chongqing Municipality is a merger of 4 former prefectures, has a population of 29 million, and is larger than Scotland.
+The real city proper of Chongqiong has 8 million residents.

 - "World's biggest by land area" Hulunbuir, Inner Mongolia is even larger than the entire UK.
-This city-prefecture contains several counties and other cities (as the norm), the real city proper (Hailar District) occupies 0.5% of the total land, and not big by Chinese standards.
+This city-prefecture contains several counties and other cities (as the norm); the real city proper (Hailar District) occupies 0.5% of the total land, and is not big by Chinese standards.

-- The above figures for Beijing, Shanghai, Guangzhou, Shenzhen is similarly inflated, as a prefecture may have many rural counties.
-Nonetheless, their urban area is large on their own.
-If you count people regularly resides (as opposed to only those have Hukou which is official permanent residence and entitles you to full social benefits of such city) then Beijing and Shanghai already have over 20 million people in city proper (as of 2014).
+- The above figures for Beijing, Shanghai, Guangzhou, Shenzhen are similarly inflated, as a prefecture may have many rural counties.
+Nonetheless, their urban areas are large on their own.
+If you count people regularly residing (as opposed to only those who have Hukou, which is official permanent residence and entitles you to full social benefits of such a city), then Beijing and Shanghai already have over 20 million people in the city proper (as of 2014).

-- Shanghai Metro have crossed Shanghai-Jiangsu province border with stations in Huaqiao, Suzhou Prefecture, Jiangsu (not Suzhou city proper, but easily reached by Suzhou city bus).
+- Shanghai Metro has crossed the Shanghai-Jiangsu province border with stations in Huaqiao, Suzhou Prefecture, Jiangsu (not Suzhou city proper, but easily reached by Suzhou city bus).
 Downtown Suzhou is 80km away from Downtown Shanghai.

-- After Feb 2014, there does not exist a single county in Southern Jiangsu and one one in Shanghai (the distant Chongming Island).
+- As of February 2014, there are no counties left in Southern Jiangsu and only one in Shanghai (the distant Chongming Island).
 All such areas, home to over 53 million people, are city districts or county-level cities, although many suburbs are not meant to be completely urbanized.
 This does not even include cities on the north bank of the Yangtze (Central Jiangsu) or further south (Northern Zhejiang) where urban areas are not large enough to touch each other but still heavily connected via numerous expressways (not to mention high-speed rail).

 - Guangzhou have effectively integrated neighboring Foshan (which is 20 km away from downtown Guangzhou, administratively still a separate prefecture-city), and the larger Pearl River Delta, not only Shenzhen, is also urbanized and interconnected similar to above.
-(Even includes Hong Kong despite border controls, with Shenzhen Metro and Hong Kong MTR connecting at checkpoints)
+(It even includes Hong Kong despite border controls, with Shenzhen Metro and Hong Kong MTR connecting at checkpoints.)

 - Mumbai and Delhi/New Delhi in India have populations of over 20 million and over 15 million respectively.

-- Cairo (20 million people when you include Giza and the suburbs, which you should) and Lagos (12 million) in Africa.
+- There are the two largest metropolitan cities of Africa: Cairo (20 million people when you include Giza and the suburbs, which you should) and Lagos (12 million).